 - Activities you’ve engaged in since high school

-In addition, you will be asked to submit “personal comments”; this is where you should insert your personal statement (see above).
+In addition, you will be asked to submit “personal comments”- your personal statement (see above).
 Other application services will have similar sections for your personal statement.

 Applicants to other health professions schools will also need to use an application service.
 Again, deadlines for completing such applications vary from school to school.
 Be sure to check the deadline for each school that you apply to.